-Displaying the Post Comments block in Block Themes
+Displaying the Comments block in Block Themes

 Hi, and welcome to Learn WordPress.
-Today we are going to take a closer look at how post comments are displayed when you’re using a block theme.
+Today we’re going to take a closer look at how post comments are displayed when you’re using a block theme.
 But before we make our way to the backend of our website, let’s see how comments display when people respond to a blog post.
 When I visit the front end of my website, I will click on one of my blog posts.
 When we go to the bottom of the post, we will notice three people have already responded by adding their comments, Roger, Tina and Ross and below that, there is a section for more people to have their say.

 The second way we access templates is via the Template Editor.
 If we are back in our dashboard, we can make our way to posts and open one of our existing posts.
-And in the sidebar settings, we’ll see that the default template is being used which is the Single Post template.
-And when you click edit, it will take you into the Template Editing Mode.
-You will be able to customise how single posts are displayed just as when you were in the Site Editor.
+And in the sidebar settings, we’ll see that the default template is being used, which is the single post template, and when we click on Edit Template, it will take you into the Template Editing Mode.
+And here you are able to customise your single template just as when you were in the Site Editor.
 When we open the list view, we will see that the Comments block is part of a Group block.
 The one difference you will notice when you are in Template Editing Mode is that the content of your post and the post comments are visible.

 I am an Instructional Designer for the WordPress open-source project sponsored by Automattic.
 I am a strong supporter of the open-source movement.
 I have a background in education and content development.
 I am a husband, father, dreamer and lifelong learner.